RycBrownrigg/MovieVault/README.md

 ## Overview
 MovieVault is a web-based application for curating, displaying, and managing a personal or shared movie collection.
 The system stores rich metadata, including genres, people, roles, ownership details, and imagery, exposing CRUD APIs through a Rust backend and a responsive React frontend.
 Deployment targets an Apache web server that serves the compiled UI and proxies API traffic to the backend service.

+## Current Project Status
+- Repository contains planning documentation only; implementation work has not started yet.
+- Top-level scaffolding directories (`backend/`, `frontend/`, `infra/`) are present but empty.
+- Detailed product, architecture, and database plans live in the `docs/` directory.

 ## Project Structure
-- `backend/` — Actix Web application scaffolded in Rust with a `/api/health` endpoint.
+- `backend/` — Placeholder for the upcoming Rust Actix-Web service.
-- `frontend/` — Vite + React TypeScript app with a service status dashboard and proxy configuration for the backend.
+- `frontend/` — Placeholder for the forthcoming React + TypeScript client.
+- `infra/` — Placeholder for infrastructure tooling (Docker, environment files, deployment scripts).
-- `docs/` — Product specification, architecture diagrams, database schema, and task plans.
+- `docs/` — Product specification, architecture overview, database schema, build plan, and task plan.
-- `infra/env/` — Environment variable templates for local Docker-based development.
-- `docker-compose.yml` — Development stack for MySQL, backend, and frontend containers (idle by default until commands are customised).

-## Development Environment Setup
+## Planned Development Environment Setup

+> The steps below outline the intended tooling once the backend, frontend, and infrastructure assets are implemented.
+The referenced files and commands are not available yet and will be created in subsequent tasks.

 ### Prerequisites
 - Rust toolchain (`rustup` recommended)